 One of the cons of the infinite banking concept is that you are putting all of your assets in one place, thus not diversifying them.

-As I mentioned before, infinite banking is a non-correlated asset that is not tied to the markets.
+As we mentioned before, infinite banking is a non-correlated asset that is not tied to the markets.

-This doesn’t mean your money won’t grow, we know it grows in the whole life insurance policy however it is only growing in one place as opposed to having a diverse portfolio.
+This doesn’t mean your money won’t grow, we know it grows in the whole life insurance policy, but it is only growing in one place as opposed to having a diverse portfolio.

 Just like the infinite banking concept requires a different mindset and discipline, it is also about taking a different approach to investing your money that may not go along with societal norms of investing.

-“If you are practicing infinite banking you are using your whole life insurance as an asset to borrow against for the purchase of other assets.
-As you are doing this you are engaging in diversification by purchasing cash flowing assets”
+Here is a diversification point we’d like to make about the Infinite banking concept: “If you are practicing infinite banking, you are using your whole life insurance as an asset to borrow against for the purchase of other assets.
+As you are doing this, you are engaging in diversification by purchasing cash-flowing assets”

-Thinking about it this way, I would also argue that you are still diversifying your assets using the infinite banking system just not in the same way as if they were tied to the stock market.
+Thinking about it this way, we would also argue that you are still diversifying your assets, just not in the same way as if they were tied to the stock market.

-Ultimately, when you utilize infinite banking into your financial growth strategy you will automatically diversify in order to maximize your policy and generational wealth.
+Ultimately, when you incorporate infinite banking into your financial growth strategy, you will automatically diversify in order to maximize your policy and generational wealth.

 Compared to term life insurance, the premiums for whole life insurance are significantly higher.

-A Whole Life Insurance policy may not be the best option for someone who is living paycheck to paycheck.
+Whole life may not be the best option for someone who is living paycheck to paycheck.

-In conclusion, there are many pros and cons to evaluate when making the decision to use your whole life insurance policy to create an infinite banking system for you and your future.
+In conclusion, there are many pros and cons to weigh when making the decision to use your policy to create an infinite banking strategy for you and your future.

-The pros far outweigh the cons, and with the right qualifications, mindset, and discipline, anyone can utilize an infinite banking system through their whole life insurance policy to maintain control, and ownership of their finances to create generational wealth.
+The pros far outweigh the cons, and with the right qualifications, mindset, and discipline, anyone can utilize an infinite banking concept throughout their whole life to maintain control and ownership of their finances and create generational wealth.

 If you are still unsure if it is right for you, here are some things to consider.

-Infinite Banking provides fixed premiums through your whole life insurance policy
+- Infinite Banking provides fixed premiums throughout your whole life insurance policy

 Do you need something for a shorter time period?
 Need protection for a more short-term, temporary need?
 Do you need something more permanent?

-If you are in the business growing your financial wealth in more conservative and thinking about your long-term plan while wanting guarantees and who doesn’t, then infinite banking may be the better choice for you.
+If you are in the business of growing your financial wealth more conservatively and thinking about your long-term plan while wanting guarantees and who doesn’t, then infinite banking may be the better choice for you.

-Building up the cash value in your whole life insurance policy may take some time, so it’s important to be patient and have a good understanding of your personal finances before committing to infinite banking.
+Building up the cash value in your policy may take some time, so it’s important to be patient and understand your personal finances before committing to infinite banking.